 We forgot all the bumps and the sharp hairpin turns after reaching Joshimath.
 Now, we could feel the most talked ‘Chillness‘ in the atmosphere.

 Story Behind– As per local belief, the right hand of Lord Narsimha idol has become as thin as hair.
 On the day, when it will fall (end of Kalyug), the mountains Jay- Vijay shall become one and the way to Badrinath temple will disappear and re-appear at a new place called Bhavishya Badri which is around 20 kms from Joshimath.

 This temple is dedicated to the fourth incarnation of Lord Vishnu(Narsimha avatar), in the form of half man and half lion.
 We reached there at the right moment when the place was buzzing with people for the evening aarti.
-We attended the aarti to have that divine spiritual experience.
-Just outside the temple, we saw the new temple premises getting constructed.
+Furthermore, we attended the aarti to have that divine spiritual experience.

 This place is also known as winter seat of Badrinath as the Idol of Lord Badri is kept here during the winters.